 Big data is a big deal for innovation in trucking

 Take for instance Geodis, the worldwide logistics giant.
-Last year they launched Neptune: a platform which uses real-time co-ordination of transport activity, reporting and analysis of key performance indicators, and document archiving.
-With big data at its heart, the platform allows hauliers and customers to manage all their activities from a single platform in just a few clicks.
+Last year they launched Neptune: a platform that uses real-time co-ordination of transport activity, reporting and analysis of key performance indicators, and document archiving.
+With big data at its heart, the platform allows haulers and customers to manage all their activities from a single platform in just a few clicks.

 Don’t forget the humans